Forest Gate Community School: Remodelling

-The school had a £15m remodelling in 2011, as part of the London Borough of Newham’s Building Schools for the Future Programme.
+The school had a £15m remodelling in 2011, as part of the London Borough of Newham's Building Schools for the Future Programme.
 This included the introduction of a new four court sports hall, an open plan breakout space and a new passenger lift and staircase.

 The school also has an on-site fitness suite/gym, including separate facilities for muscular and cardio workouts.
 It is open to the public outside of school hours.

-Coinciding with its expansion to ten forms of entry, the school underwent further redevelopment to be completed for the beginning of the 2020-21 academic year.
+Coinciding with its expansion to ten forms of entry, the school underwent further redevelopment to be completed for the beginning of the 2020–21 academic year.
 This included a new 3G pitch, amenities deck, dining hall, classrooms, and a multi-use games area.

 Scholarship Programme

-Since September 2013, the school have run a scholarship programme, called the Prestigious Colleges programme, helping very bright pupils win places at top independent schools.
+Since September 2013, the school has run a scholarship programme, called the Prestigious Colleges programme, helping pupils get into private schools.
+In 2021, four students got scholarships – including two to City of London School.

-In February 2014, Ishak Ayiris and Irfan Badshah became the first students to be accepted on scholarships, winning places at Eton and Winchester College, respectively.
-In 2017, Kaashif Kamaly became the second student to win a scholarship at Eton.
-In 2018, two students won scholarships to City of London School, while Sara Chowdhury became the first girl from FGCS to win a scholarship.
-In 2021, four students won scholarships - including two to City of London School.
 In 2022, students won scholarships to Eton College and Westminster School.

 Structure and Admissions

-The school maintains an open admissions policy.
-It is the founder member of the Community Schools Trust which also includes Waterside Academy and Cumberland Community School.
+The school has an open admissions policy.
+It is the founder member of the Community Schools Trust, which includes Waterside Academy and Cumberland School.